bsazonov/rethread/docs/Primer.md

 #Getting started with rethread
-This tutorial is written for rethread without exceptions.

 `rethread` is all about cancelling functions.
+Cancellability is necessary for RAII-fication of C++ thread objects.

-Long or blocking functions receive `cancellation_token` from caller.
-Such a function should:
+Cancellable function is a long or blocking function that receive `cancellation_token` from caller.
+It should:
 * Check the token state periodically
 * Return if higher-level code cancels token
 * Pass it to other long or blocking functions